 - Greek, full-fat yoghurt or coconut yoghurt – I eat yoghurt 1-2 times a week on days I don’t feel like eggs in the morning or as a snack.
 If you’re sensitive to dairy, please stick with coconut yoghurt or go for kombucha instead.

-- Halloumi cheese – I eat a little bit of cheese, especially if made from goat’s and sheep’s milk, like halloumi.
+- Primal/Keto: halloumi cheese – I eat a little bit of cheese, especially if made from goat’s and sheep’s milk, like halloumi.
 I simply grill it to serve with eggs, in an omelette or in a salad.

-- Good quality, dried salami or ham – Occasionally we buy good quality cured meats to have as a snack, for entertaining or to add to omelettes in the morning.
+- Good quality, dried salami, ham or gluten-free sausages– Occasionally we buy good quality cured meats to have as a snack and for entertaining or to add to omelettes in the morning.
+We love grilling some good sausages too.

 - Not as regular but I really enjoy making a big pot of mussels marinara and I like to grill or roast some duck or turkey as an alternative to chicken.
 So these are my other go-to protein choices.